Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 ?

-What is the Nulla Osta, where to get it, and why is it impossible to even apply for an LA visa without it?
+What is a Nulla Osta, where to obtain it, and why is it impossible to even submit LA visa documents without it?

-Nulla Osta is a preliminary authorization, a mandatory document for LA.
+Nulla Osta — preliminary authorization, a mandatory document for LA.
 It is issued in Italy, not in your country.
-This means you need either a representative in Italy or you must go yourself (on a tourist visa or visa-free travel).
+This means you need either a representative in Italy or you must travel there yourself (on a tourist visa or visa-free entry).

 Where to obtain it